 What are your biggest concerns about homeschooling a child with significant developmental delays?

-I can help you put together a yearly homeschool plan, plan for 3-months, or just help you answer questions about homeschooling your child.
-Find out how I can help you.
+I can help you answer questions about homeschooling your child.